bioinfo-pf-curie/multiplex-imaging-analysis/README.md

 Usage:

 Mandatory arguments:
---reads [file]                   Path to input data (must be surrounded with quotes) --samplePlan [file]              Path to sample plan file if '--reads' is not specified --genome [str]                   Name of the reference genome.
-See the `--genomeAnnotationPath` to defined the annotation path
--profile [str]                   Configuration profile to use (multiple profiles can be specified with comma separated values)
+--images [file]                   Path to input images (multiple profiles can be specified with comma separated values) --markers [file]                  Path to markers file (one file per image, must be a csv file listing markers name and metadata about it, see docs for more information)

-Inputs:
---design [file]                  Path to design file for extended analysis --singleEnd [bool]               Specifies that the input is single-end reads

-Skip options: All are false by default --skipSoftVersion [bool]         Do not report software version --skipMultiQC [bool]             Skip MultiQC
+Skip options: All are false by default --skipSoftVersion [bool]         Do not report software version

 Other options:
---metadata [dir]                Add metadata file for multiQC report --outDir [dir]                  The output directory where the results will be saved -w/--work-dir [dir]             The temporary directory where intermediate data will be saved -name [str]                      Name for the pipeline run.
+--outDir [dir]                  The output directory where the results will be saved -w/--work-dir [dir]             The temporary directory where intermediate data will be saved -name [str]                      Name for the pipeline run.
 If not specified, Nextflow will automatically generate a random mnemonic